fminiati/apecode/README.md

 optimising the convolution in case the energy grid shares the same spacing type.
 In this case it's log_uniform because it is proportional to the energy itself (and would be uniform in log space).

-The PseudoContBrd is a boolean type template which specifies whether or not the broadening should also be applied to pseudo continuum.
+The PseudoContBrd is a boolean type template which specifies whether or not the broadening should also be applied to the pseudo continuum emission.
 Its default value is set to false as in Xspec (see below).

 Finally LineProfile is the following class template: